-An example of a ‘Productivity’ type app is TripLog.
+An example of a ‘Productivity’-type app is TripLog’s automatic mileage tracker.
 Shameless plug but it’s important to note that TripLog is not only for real estate agents and bookkeepers, but one of TripLog’s largest enterprise customers is a healthcare organization.
-TripLog has design and functionalities built-in specifically for healthcare providers.
+TripLog has designs and functionalities built-in specifically for healthcare providers.

 For example, automatic mileage tracking & reimbursement, fleet tracking, and other TripLog features applicable to healthcare organizations are HIPAA compliant so providers can automate and streamline their internal processes without worrying about regulatory restrictions.

 Personal Health and Healthcare Services